dylan-lang/opendylan/documentation/website/source/documentation/index.rst

     undiscovered errors in the Dylan library were revealed.

     https://dl.acm.org/doi/10.1145/1869643.1869645

-**Partial Dispatch: Optimizing Dynamically-Dispatched Multimethod Calls with Compile-Time Types and Runtime Feedback** [`pdf <http://people.csail.mit.edu/jrb/Projects/pd.pdf>`__] [`bib <../_static/documentation/bachrach2000.bib>`__]
-    We presented an approach to gaining back complete class hierarchy information by delaying the construction of dispatch caches until the whole class hierarchy is available at run- time.
-Run-time call-site caches can then be constructed as specialized decision trees built from disjointness and concrete- subtype operations on actual arguments combined with compile-time inferred types injected into the run-time.
-Unnecessary decision steps can be avoided and often run-time dispatch can be completely eliminated.
-We consider this to be a nice half-way house between full static compilation and dynamic compilation which mitigates the runtime expense of separately compiled components while satisfying our implementation constraints of code shareable components, multi-threaded runtime, incremental development, “pay
-    as you go philosophy”, and interoperability with standard tools.

 **D-Expressions: Lisp Power, Dylan Style** [`pdf <http://people.csail.mit.edu/jrb/Projects/dexprs.pdf>`__] [`bib <../_static/documentation/bachrach1999.bib>`__]
     This paper aims to demonstrate that it is possible for a language